cellml/libcellml/docs/theory/theory_index.rst

 Modelling theory and background
 ===========================================

-**TODO** write modelling introduction here, to include biological and mathematical systems modelling.
+This section of the documentation is intended to provide the background - both biological and mathematical - to the Hodgkin-Huxley model.
+This model and its derivatives are used in the :ref:`Tutorials<tutorials_index>` to demonstrate the most common operations of libCellML.

 .. toctree::
    :maxdepth: 2